billwear/billwear.github.io/orgmode.md

 ## i didn't go to MIT

 Our family was just getting by, so my dad asked me to avoid faraway colleges.
-As incentive, he got me into coding classes at the local college (at 14) and arranged for me to split high-school college.
+As incentive, he got me into coding classes at the local college (at 14) and arranged for me to split high-school and college.
 Fine by me, and I did okay.

 I logged into UNIX for the first time on June 18th, 1974.
 An avid reader since age 6, text-processing was very much on my mind.
 When I encountered a system where plain text is the currency, I was hooked.